SAE/AISI 1140 Carbon Steel (UNS G11400)

 Applications of 1140 Carbon Steel

 1140 carbon steel is a high carbon steel that is commonly used in the manufacturing of various components and equipment.
-Some of the applications of 1140 carbon steel include:
+Key applications include:

-• Manufacturing of gears and shafts: Due to its high strength and hardness, 1140 carbon steel is commonly used in the manufacturing of gears and shafts for applications where high wear resistance is required.
+• Manufacturing of gears and shafts: Due to its high strength and hardness, it is commonly used in the manufacturing of gears and shafts for applications where high wear resistance is required.

-• Industrial blades and knives: Due to its high hardness and wear resistance, 1140 carbon steel is commonly used in the manufacturing of industrial blades and knives for cutting and slicing applications.
+• Industrial blades and knives: Due to its high hardness and wear resistance, it is widely used in the manufacturing of industrial blades and knives for cutting and slicing applications.

 Similar Alloys